VeritasDL-zz/SADXCHAOS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This mod doesn't change anything in any of the game's levels, it uses the SADX ModLoader which allows it to automatically activate and deactivate random codes at random times.
+This mod doesn't change anything in any of the game's levels, it uses the SADX ModLoader
+which allows it to automatically activate and deactivate random codes at random times.
-This mod is made to challenge players to play through SADX while the random codes either impedes or helps with any progress through the game.
+This mod was made to challenge players to play through SADX while the random effects either impede or help with any progress through the game.

 ### Built With